 The National Telematics Framework brings together producers and consumers to create and utilise offerings and applications, which take advantage of the common digital business platform.

-Specifically, the National Telematics Framework adopts the principles of the first telematics application administered by TCA (the IAP) on behalf of Australian Governments:
+The National Telematics Framework consists of a common set of infrastructure and rules administered by TCA on behalf of Australian Governments.

 This provides an ecosystem to manage relationships and interactions between three key entities: